 The Special Enrollment Exam Review (EA)

 This review course has been designed to incorporate the following topic areas of taxation.
-The material has been updated to reflect the 2016 tax year.
+The material is continually updated to reflect each tax year.
 Changes have been made to the content of the material, per the IRS specifications and for the Prometric Testing beginning May 1, 2017.